 - (1) The broad economic objective of this Plan is to maintain, and where possible improve, access to water to optimise economic benefits for agriculture, surface water-dependent industries and local economies. - (2) The targeted economic objectives of this Plan are as follows: - to provide water trading opportunities for water-dependent businesses, Note.
-Trading is a generic term referring to dealings under Division 4 of Part 2 of Chapter 3 of the Act. - (b) to maintain, and where possible improve, access to water up to the long-term average sustainable diversion limit for agriculture, surface water-dependent business and landholders, - (c) to contribute to maintaining water quality within target ranges for agriculture, water-dependent business and landholders. - (3) The strategies for reaching the targeted economic objectives of this Plan are as follows: - (a) provide for trade of water allocations and share components subject to environmental and system constraints, - Note.
-The provisions in Part 9 permit a variety of dealings within environmental and system constraints, including assignment of rights under access licences and assignment of water allocations between access licences. - (b) provide a stable and predictable framework for sharing water among water users,
+Trading is a generic term referring to dealings under Division 4 of Part 2 of Chapter 3 of the Act. - (b) to maintain, and where possible improve, access to water up to the long term average sustainable diversion limit for agriculture, surface water-dependent business and landholders, up to the long-term average annual extraction limit and the long-term average sustainable diversion limit, - (c) to contribute to maintaining water quality within target ranges for agriculture, water-dependent business and landholders.

+- (3) The strategies for reaching the targeted economic objectives of this Plan are as follows: - (a) provide for trade of water allocations and share components subject to environmental and system constraints,

 Note.
+The provisions in Part 9 permit a variety of dealings within environmental and system constraints, including assignment of rights under access licences and assignment of water allocations between access licences.

+- (b) provide a stable and predictable framework for sharing water among water users, - Note.
 The individual account management rules in Division 1 of Part 8 and priority of extraction rules in clause 60 provide certainty in how water is to be shared between individual access licence holders and different categories of access licences.
-These rules contribute to all objectives in subclause (2).

-- (c) provide for flexibility of access to water, - Note.
+These rules contribute to all objectives in subclause (2). - (c) provide for flexibility of access to water, - Note.
 The water allocation account management rules in Part 8 provided flexibility that reflects the characteristics of the licence category. - (d) manage extractions to the long-term average annual extraction limit and the long-term average sustainable diversion limit, while recognising variability in climatic conditions in different years, including during drought, - Note.
 The application of the long-term average annual extraction limit and the long-term average sustainable diversion limit and the assessment and compliance provisions in Part 6 manage extractions to different climatic conditions in different years. - (e) provide for trade of water allocations and entitlements within the water source, subject to environmental and system constraints, - Note.
 The rules in Part 10 of this Plan permit a variety of dealings within environmental and system constraints, including assignment of rights under access licences, assignment of water allocations between access licences and the ability to move the share component of an access licence from one water source to another.
-These rules contribute to the objective in subclause (2) (a). - (f) reserve a portion of natural flows to partially mitigate deterioration in water quality due to alterations to natural flow regimes.
+These rules contribute to the objective in subclause (2) (a). - (f) reserve a provide access for supplementary water access licences to a portion of natural uncontrolled flows, subject to announcements.